List of higher education associations and organizations in Canada: Canadian Association of University Teachers (CAUT)

-The Canadian Council on Learning works to provide up-to-date information to Canadian learners, educators, employers and policy-makers regarding effective approaches to lifelong learning in classrooms, homes, workplace and community.
-The Council performs research on critical learning themes such as Aboriginal or Adult Learning and establishes networks with Provincial and Territorial governments in order to exchange knowledge and report on the state of learning.

 Canadian Bureau for International Education

 The Canadian Bureau for International Education has worked since 1966 to promote Canada's international relations through international education.
 CBIE administers a range of awards to Canadian students studying abroad and to foreign students studying in Canada.

 Canadian Federation of Students (CFS)

 The largest student organization in Canada, The Canadian Federation of Students first appeared in 1981 along with its services branch, the CFS-Services, with its mandate to work for high quality, accessible post-secondary education at the federal level and provincial levels.
 CFS provides students with an effective and united voice, provincially and nationally believing that for students to adequately represent their collective interests, they needed to unite under one organization.

 Canadian Federation for the Humanities and Social Sciences

 The Canadian Federation for the Humanities and Social Sciences, known as the Federation, is a member based organization and the national voice for researchers in the humanities and social sciences in Canada.
 It is a non-profit charitable organization that represents more than 85,000 researchers in 81 scholarly associations, 80 universities and colleges, and 6 affiliates across the country.